2022 United Nations Climate Change Conference

-The conference has been held annually (except 2020 due to COVID-19 pandemic) since the first UN climate agreement in 1992.
+The conference has been held annually (except 2020 due to the COVID-19 pandemic) since the first UN climate agreement in 1992.
 It is used by governments to agree on policies to limit global temperature rises and adapt to impacts associated with climate change.
-The conference led to the first loss and damage fund being created.
+The conference led to the first loss-and-damage fund being created.

 Background

 Egypt was announced as the host of the conference following a successful bid launched in 2021.
-On January 8, 2022 the Minister of Environment of Egypt, Yasmine Fouad, met with COP26 President Alok Sharma to discuss preparations for the conference.
+On 8 January 2022, the Minister of Environment of Egypt, Yasmine Fouad, met with COP26 President Alok Sharma to discuss preparations for the conference.
 The Egyptian organizers advised countries to set aside tensions over the 2022 Russian invasion of Ukraine to ensure negotiations are successful.

 Possible climate change measures were discussed at the 2022 United Nations General Assembly, including the governments of several island nations launching the Rising Nations initiative, and Denmark and Scotland announcing climate finance measures for developing countries.
-On October 14, 2022, the Scottish government called for climate reparations at COP27, as a "moral responsibility".
-At a pre-COP meeting in October 2022, UN Secretary-General António Guterres emphasized the importance of the conference given the impacts of climate change observed in 2022, such as floods in Pakistan, heat waves in Europe and Hurricane Ian.
+On 14 October 2022, the Scottish government called for climate reparations at COP27, as a "moral responsibility".
+At a pre-COP meeting in October 2022, UN Secretary-General António Guterres emphasized the importance of the conference given the impacts of climate change observed in 2022, such as floods in Pakistan, heatwaves in Europe and Hurricane Ian that impacted countries in South, Central and North America.

 The conference was the first COP to take place in Africa since 2016, when COP22 was held in Marrakesh.
 Egypt's Minister of Foreign Affairs Sameh Shoukry took over the presidency from Sharma at the start of the conference.
 The United States decided to support climate talks at COP27, and pledged to try to assist countries that are most affected by climate change.

 One week ahead of the summit, the United Nations Environment Programme (UNEP), released a report outlining how there was "no credible pathway" to limiting global temperature increase to 1.5 °C and that mitigation efforts since COP26 had been "woefully inadequate".
 But countries can curb time spent in a warmer world by adopting more ambitious climate pledges and decarbonizing faster, according to a new research published in the academic journal Nature Climate Change during the COP27.